-Star Trek Wannabes
+Pseudo Star Trek

 For-Play’s Star Trek did change one thing from Computer Space though – it simplified the controls from several buttons down to a joystick.
 Otherwise it was the same game but it didn’t really capture anyone’s attention at the time and it would not be long after that that Atari would release Pong which then started the video game craze.
 It is interesting to note that this Star Trek game was technically the second coin-op video game and not Pong but it probably would have done a little better had they not just decided to rip-off Computer Space pixel for pixel.
+That said, I am not aware of anyone ever finding a working example of this machine in the wild so it is possible that it never got produced or it saw a very small production run.

 At your disposal is a yoke controller with one button to fire your phasers, another on the control panel to fire your “proton” torpedoes and a throttle control for speed.
 In the game you pilot the starship, shooting down enemy ships that appear on the screen while trying to avoid crashing into planets that constantly appear in your path.
 It is from the enemies where the game takes on even more from Star Trek – some ships are very close in design to Miranda-class ships (in fact this game pre-dates Star Trek II).
 It also used other designs that were obviously from Star Trek like a weird version of the Doomsday Machine (which have a huge face with a tongue sticking out) and Klingon BattleCruisers.